Bieszczady Forest Railway: Restoration as a heritage railway

 Thanks to efforts of local authorities, community and railroad workers, the Bieszczady Forest Railway Foundation was created in 1996 and it took over the railway operation as a tourist attraction, on a shortened track.
 It acquired its current name Bieszczadzka Kolejka Leśna (lit.
 Bieszczady Light Forest Railway), which had been its popular designation before.
 From 4 July 1997 the trains started to run on an 11-km route from Majdan eastwards to Przysłup.
 From the following year, the trains also ran westwards to Balnica and further to Wola Michowa (17 km).
 For some time the trains ran even to Smolnik, but eventually Balnica became the last station, and the westward route was shortened to 9 km.
-Soon the renewed railway became the major tourist attraction in Bieszczady.
-It runs several times a day in the summer season starting from May, and occasionally in other months; it is also possible to hire a special train.
+Soon the renewed railway became the major tourist attraction in the Bieszczady, which were a popular tourist destination again.
+It runs several times a day in the summer season starting from May to September, and occasionally in other months; it is also possible to hire a special train.
+Due to a landfall near Przysłup, eastward track was shortened to Dołżyca from 2020.

-From 2007 it regularly carried over 50,000 passengers a year, and from 2014 over 100,000 passengers.
-In 2018 it carried a record 153,000 passengers.
+From 2007, it regularly carried over 50,000 passengers a year, and from 2014 over 100,000 passengers.
+In 2018 it broke a barrier of 150,000 passengers, and in 2021, in spite of a pandemic, it carried a record 168,100 passengers.
+From 2017, it gained a position of one of two most popular narrow-gauge railways in Poland (along with Seaside Narrow-Gauge Railway), and in some years it was the most popular one (2017-2018, 2020).

+In 2007, the railway operated four diesel locomotives Lyd2 class and 15 passenger wagons, open and closed.
+Then there were added two steam locomotives, Las and Kp4 classes (not available in all years).